0r4nd/BBCode/README.md

 BBCode parsing library (customisable)
 =====================

-BBCode standard tags (can be custom, see exemple below)
+Standard tags (can be custom, see exemple below)
 ---------------------